Moszna, Opole Voivodeship: History

 During the Second World War, a subsidiary of the military hospital in Prudnik was established in Moszna.
 In March 1945, Moszna was one of the localities of Prudnik County that were adapted by the Germans to defend against the Red Army.
 The village was surrounded by a trench.
 The Red Army captured Moszna while on its way to Prudnik as part of the Upper Silesian offensive.
 During the battle of Prudnik in April and May 1945, Soviets temporarily evacuated German and Polish civilians of Prudnik and surrounding villages to Strzeleczki through Moszna.
 Residents of the village buried a German Feldjägerkorps officer by the castle gate.

 Following the Second World War, from March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
-Autochthonous inhabitants of Moszna, who either spoke Silesian or knew Polish, were allowed to remain in the village.
+Autochthonous inhabitants of Moszna, who either knew Polish or spoke Silesian, were allowed to remain in the village.

 The village became a part of Silesian Voivodeship in 1945.
 It belongs to Opole Voivodeship since 1950.
 In the years 1945–1954, the village belonged to Gmina Łącznik in Prudnik County.

 A horse breeding farm was founded in Moszna in 1946.
 It was based on a herd from a liquidated farm in Dłoń, near Rawicz.
 The farm in Moszna has kept thoroughbred horses from the very beginning and it expanded its husbandry with cross-breeds in 1961.
 The local Roman Catholic church was constructed in the years 1983–1999.